-If the toilets in your home are over 20 years old, it’s probably time for you to make the switch to higher efficiency models.
+Are the toilets in your home are over 20 years old?
+If so, it’s probably time for you to make the switch to higher efficiency models.

 Before the introduction of low-flow toilets, the average commode used 7 gallons of water per flush.
 By comparison, today’s eco-conscious toilets consume a fraction of that amount.